keithbsmiley-other/emilysite/_posts/2021-1-8-nutritional-fallout.md

 ## Victory Gardens

-As I said before, canned food became a huge source of rations for soldiers over seas.
+As I said before, canned food became a huge source of rations for soldiers overseas.
 With 12,000,000 soldiers suddenly needing sustenance, the canned food industry couldn’t keep up with the demand.
 So, what did both the British and United States government do?
-They encouraged “victory gardens.”[^39] They encouraged all citizens, in both suburban and urban areas, to plant and grow their own food so that the military could utilize the crops cultivated at mass production farms.
+They encouraged “victory gardens.”[^39] They encouraged all citizens, in both suburban and urban areas, to plant and grow their food so that the military could utilize the crops cultivated at mass-production farms.

 In fact, the limits and restrictions were so incredibly strict, people could not buy certain foods.
 “Every American was entitled to a series of war ration books filled with stamps that would be used to buy restricted items (along with payment), and within weeks of the first issuance, more than 91 perfect of the U.S. population had registered to receive them.”[^40]

 By the spring of 1942, “Americans were unable to purchase sugar without government-issued food coupons.
 Vouchers for coffee were introduced in November, and by March of 1943, meat, cheese, fats, canned fish, canned milk, and other processed foods were added to the list of rationed provisions.”[^41] Rationing for private businesses also applied for their commercial products.
-There were ways around it for private companies, but I’ll talk about about this later.
+There were ways around it for private companies, but I’ll talk about this later.

-Due to these restrictions, canning food at home was also highly encouraged by the U.S. Government.
-This was in effort to alleviate some of the pressure put on the canning industry that needed to reverse food for the U.S. military.[^42] Doing so was seen as being patriotic and aiding in the war effort.[^43]
+Due to these restrictions, the U.S. Government highly encouraged canning food at home to alleviate some of the pressure put on the canning industry that needed to reverse food for the U.S. military.[^42] Doing so was seen as being patriotic and aiding in the war effort.[^43]

 > “Historians estimate that by 1943 up to 20 million victory gardens were cultivated, helping sustain the needs of the country.
 Although wartime propaganda tended to portray gardening as a masculine activity, a wide variety of the population helped to grow produce, including women and children.”[^44]